comwrap/ai_adobe-commerce-hubspot-app-builder/INSTALL.md

 ![Alt text](docs/console-user-defined-actions.png "Workspace runtimes packages")

 #### Execute the onboarding
-This step will generate the IO Events providers and the registrations for your starter kit project.
+This step will generate the IO Events providers and the registrations for your project.
 If your Commerce instance Adobe I/O Events for Adobe Commerce module version 1.6.0 or greater, the module will also be automatically configured by the onboarding script.
 To start the process run the command:
 ```bash